 There’s a lot of talk in our industry about getting women into the field of investing.
 While we’ve made some strides, we need more action.

-As a portfolio manager, I work with my team to engage colleges and find women finance majors who can join us after graduating.
+As Head of Active Equity, I’ve worked with my team to engage colleges and find women finance majors who can join us after graduating.
 But there aren’t enough to recruit.
 Why?
 Because the finance programs don’t get enough applicants, due to lack of interest among girls in the high schools where they recruit.

 To change this, our industry needs to reach out to girls at the high school level, not just college.
 And if we truly want to see more women in asset management, we need to start speaking from the heart, and appealing to the next generation’s desire to help.